jsalv/pqueue/README.md

 balanced, enqueuing and dequeueing should be $`\mathcal{O}(\log_2 n)`$.
 This makes minheap a very good choice for implementing a priority queue.

+## Iterators

+There are a few things you need to look up/study (Google is your best friend):

+* How to implement an iterator
+* Difference between Fail-fast Iterator and Fail-safe Iterator

+For your first project, you will need to:

+* Implement **fail-fast** Iterators for your four classes.
+* Implement `next()` and `hasNext()` methods.
+(You don't need to implement `remove()` method, but you should study for it! )
+* This fail-fast iterator needs to throw an `java.util.concurrentmodificationexception` when you need to.

+Something about Iterators and `java.util.concurrentmodificationexception`:

+* After you create an iterator, the iterator will return the elements in the data structure in some order every `next()` call.
+However, if you modify the data structure, it could mess up what the iterator next will return because of the new elements.
+Therefore, we need to specify the bahavior of the iterator by specifying what kind of iterator to use.
+* Fail-fast iterator will immediately report this potentially dangerous behavior by throwing an `java.util.concurrentmodificationexception`.
+Please note that, it is completely fine to add or remove an element when you have iterators created before you modify the data structure.
+But it is **not** fine (where you should throw an exception) to continue to make function calls on those old iterators.
+To avoid that exception, you need to create a new iterator and use the new one.

 ## Tips, Hints, and Guidelines

 You may find these useful: